International Criminal Law/Extradition

 - R v Williams (2012) - Led junior on behalf of the ring-leader of 7 defendants in relation to conspiracy to kidnap and to rob an armed drug-dealer of £1m worth of cocaine.

-- VB & Ors v Government of Rwanda & CPS All ER (D) 311; EWHC 889 (Admin) - Led Junior for first appellant in relation to the judicial review of a decision by an extradition judge to refuse to receive evidence in a closed material procedure in which the Government of Rwanda and CPS would be excluded.
+- VB & Ors v Government of Rwanda & CPS All ER (D) 311; EWHC 889 (Admin) - Led Junior for first appellant in relation to the judicial review of a decision by an extradition judge to refuse to receive evidence in a closed material procedure in which the Requesting State and CPS would be excluded.

 - AG Reference (R v Osagiede) EWCA Crim 329 – Successful response to reference by the Attorney General in respect of a high level category one aggravated burglary.
 The sentence under review was considered to be lenient, but not unduly so.